MariamAzzouz/web_scraping/README.md

 ## Output

 Both implementations will scrape book data, including the title, price, availability, rating, and category, and save the data to a CSV file named `books_data.csv`.

-## Conclusion

-This project has provided valuable insights into web scraping techniques and the differences between using BeautifulSoup and Scrapy.
-It has enhanced my understanding of data extraction and manipulation, which are essential skills in data science and web development.